MSc Applied Earth Sciences

 What you will learn

 ➨ Engineering skills to help move society toward a sustainable future.

-➨ To develop the tools needed to understand, monitor, and predict processes in the earth and climate system.
+➨ To develop the technical tools needed to understand, monitor, model, and predict physical processes in the earth & climate system.

 ➨ To observe and model physical processes related to climate change effects, natural hazards, resource extraction, and subsurface storage.